 Hoover IP² is reviewing the premises of the US patent system to address questions of scope, specification, duration, and economic impact of that system.

-The Working Group on the Role of Military History in Contemporary Conflict examines how knowledge of past military operations can influence contemporary public policy decisions concerning current conflicts.
+The Role of Military History in Contemporary Conflict Working Group examines how knowledge of past military operations can influence contemporary public policy decisions concerning current conflicts.